telerik/kendo-ui-core/docs-aspnet-core/introduction.md

 ## See Also

-Other articles on Telerik UI for ASP.NET MVC in ASP.NET Core applications:

 * [Get Started with Telerik UI for ASP.NET MVC in ASP.NET Core Projects]({% slug gettingstarted_aspnetmvc6_aspnetmvc %})
 * [Get Started with Telerik UI for ASP.NET MVC in ASP.NET Core Projects on Linux]({% slug gettingstartedlinux_aspnetmvc6_aspnetmvc %})
 * [Known Issues with Telerik UI for ASP.NET Core]({% slug knownissues_aspnetmvc6_aspnetmvc %})